There are many different types of eCommerce businesses, each with its own pros and cons and needs for efficient business

 Give ‘Em the Business

 You can build an eCommerce business in many ways and still make a profit.
 What you choose to do depends on the products or services you want to offer and what capabilities you have.
 If you lack storage space you can participate in models where fulfillment is handled elsewhere.
 If you have deep pockets you can become a reseller with a high markup.
 For more information, read our full guide on how to start an eCommerce business and learn how to calculate important metrics like your fill rate.

 Regardless of the model you choose, make sure you start with a solid eCommerce business plan and pick the right platform.
-For wholesale food vendors, the BlueCart Digital Storefront is the ideal choice and allows businesses to sell B2B wholesale, direct to consumers, or both.
+For wholesale food vendors, the BlueCart Digital Storefront is the ideal choice and allows businesses to make wholesale sales, sell direct to consumers, or both.
 It's even got great SEO for eCommerce product pages, so each item can be found easily.

 Once you've settled on a business, make sure to open an account with one of the best banks for eCommerce business and invest in eCommerce accounting software.
 Your budget will be lean in the early days so protecting your money is imperative.
 You should also know what is an LLC before completing your business's paperwork.
 You probably shouldn't hire an order management specialist early on, either.
 That will come with more sales revenue.